Skip to content

 Using a jigsaw, cut along your layout lines to form the blades and decorative elements.

-Take your time on curves and corners, letting the blade do the work for smoother results
+Take your time on curves and corners, letting the blade do the work for smoother results and better control.

 Step 4: Sand All Edges and Surfaces